AdobeDocs/experience-manager-65.en/help/sites-developing/querybuilder-predicate-reference.md

 Root predicate group.
 Supports all features of a group and lets you set global query parameters.

-The name "root" is never used in a query, it's implicit.
+The name "root" is never used in a query, it is implicit.

 #### Properties {#properties-18}